 Multiple children travelling alone

-Children under the age of 12 years must be declared as travelling alone at the time of booking if not accompanied by a person aged 15 years or over.
+Children under the age of 12 years must be declared as travelling alone at the time of booking if not accompanied by a person aged 15 years or over, except for flights to and from Canada where the adult must be 16 years or older.
 For example:

 - A 14 year old person cannot travel with an infant

 - A 15 year old person can travel with a 12 year old and a 2 year old

 - A 12 year old person can travel with a 8 year old, but the 8 year old must be declared as an unaccompanied minor

 For our youngest frequent flyers who use the service frequently, we offer a discount on the children travelling alone service fees.
 For every 10 one-way journeys booked for children travelling alone, the child named on the booking will be rewarded with Airpoints Dollars™ to the value of 10% of the total service fees paid over the 10 one-way journeys.

 Remember to add the child's Airpoints number to each booking.
 Their Airpoints account will automatically be credited with Airpoints Dollars after the 10th one-way journey is made.
 The 10 one-way journeys excludes any flights that have been refunded.